Sustainability at UWF

 - Whether the school offers programs including free bus passes, universal access transit passes, bike/sharing/renting, car sharing, carpool parking, vanpooling or guaranteed rides home to encourage alternatives to single passenger automobile use for students.

 - Whether the school has a formal committee with participating from students that is devoted to advancing sustainability on campus

 - Whether new buildings are required to be certified LEED Silver

 - Whether the school has an environmental studies major, minor or concentration

 - Whether the school has an "environmental literacy" requirement

 - Whether the school has produced a publicly available greenhouse gas emissions inventory and adopted a climate action plan consistent with 80 percent greenhouse gas reductions by 2050 targets.

-- What percentage of the school's energy consumption, including heating/cooling and electrical, is dervied from renewable sources (this definition included "greentags" but not nuclear or large scale hydropower).
+- What percentage of the school's energy consumption, including heating/cooling and electrical, is derived from renewable sources (this definition included "green tags" but not nuclear or large scale hydropower).